Volscente/cheat_sheets/shell_scripting/shell_scripting_docs.md

 done
 ```

+Use the command `break` to interrupt the loop, but not the script.
+On the other hand, use the command `continue` to go to the next loop iteration.

 ## Functions
 ### Definition
 They implement the so called *DRY*: Don't Repeat Yourself!
 It's the concept associated with the writing of reusable code.